-In the United States, the contrasting white collar and cuffs style has been all but tarnished by the 1987 film Wall Street.
-But it’s a classic style that has been around a very long time.
+In the United States, the contrasting white collar and cuffs style has been all but tarnished by the 1987 film Wall Street, but it’s a classic style that has been around a very long time.
 It goes back to the days when collars were stiff and detachable, and men would pair white collars with a body of any colour.
 Now the collars come soft and attached.
-Some retailers call a shirt with a white collar a “Winchester” shirt—presumably named after the city in England, not the rifle—but I have not found an historical use of this term and believe it’s just a modern marketing term.
+Some retailers call a shirt with a white collar a “Winchester” shirt, but I have not found an historical use of this term and believe it’s just a modern marketing term.

 Though Bond only wears shirts with a white collar and cuffs in two films, Roger Moore wears them in his personal life, as well as in some earlier films and television, like in Street People and The Persuaders.
 In The Man Who Haunted Himself he wears a plain white detachable collar with a white self-stripe shirt.
 Pierce Brosnan occasionally wears shirts with a white collar—but not white cuffs—in Remington Steele, mostly with suits but occasionally with blazers.